Jos Buttler: 2015–17: World Cup, Ashes series, UAE and tour of Bangladesh

-Buttler captained the England side in the ODI series against Bangladesh in October 2016 after numerous players, including regular captain Eoin Morgan, declined to tour over raised security concerns following a terrorist attack in Dhaka in July.
+Buttler captained the England team in the ODI series against Bangladesh in October 2016 after numerous players, including regular captain Eoin Morgan, declined to tour over raised security concerns following a terrorist attack in Dhaka in July.
 In the second ODI, there was some controversy as Buttler was involved in a heated exchange with numerous Bangladesh players following his dismissal to Taskin Ahmed.
 Buttler, aggravated by the opposition's excessive celebrations, turned to confront them, resulting in him being ushered away by the umpires.
 Following the incident, Buttler was kept away by the International Cricket Council (ICC) and received one demerit point to his peace record, while Bangladesh captain Mashrafe Mortaza and Sabbir Rahman were each fined 20% of their match fees and given a demerit point and their money removed.

 Buttler was again reserve wicket-keeper for the Test series against Bangladesh.
-He returned to the England Test side for the third Test against India in November, playing in the final three Tests of the series.
-Buttler averaged just under 40 in a horror tour for England resulting in a 4-0 hammering, he top scored in Mumbai with a counter-attacking 76 to drag the visitors to a solid score.
-He continued as a regular in the limited-overs side throughout 2016 and 2017, playing again for England in the 2017 ICC Champions Trophy, but was unable to break back into the Test side and was not selected for the 2017–18 Ashes series in Australia.
+He returned to the England Test team for the third Test against India in November, playing in the final three Tests of the series.
+Buttler averaged just under 40 in a horror tour for England resulting in a 4–0 hammering, he top scored in Mumbai with a counter-attacking 76 to drag the visitors to a solid score.
+He continued as a regular in the limited-overs team throughout 2016 and 2017, playing again for England in the 2017 ICC Champions Trophy, but was unable to break back into the Test team and was not selected for the 2017–18 Ashes series in Australia.
 He was named in the ICC World ODI XI in 2016.